lite-xl/lite-xl.github.io/docs/developer-guide/creating-syntaxes.md

 ## Example advanced syntax: Markdown

+!!! note
-> **Note: This example has features from 2.1.
+    This example has features from 2.1.
-> It is not compatible with older versions of Lite XL.**
+    It is not compatible with older versions of Lite XL.

 Not all languages are as simple as SSH config files.
 Markup languages like HTML and Markdown are especially hard to parse correctly.